 This slightly sweet, slightly tangy balsamic dressing is incredibly easy to make.
-Keep Honey Balsamic Vinaigrette on hand for quick and healthy salads any day of the week.
+Keep Honey Balsamic Dressing on hand for quick and healthy salads any day of the week.
 Works great as a marinade for chicken, too.

-Benefits of Making Your Own Vinaigrette
+Benefits of Making Your Own Salad Dressing

 When I was younger, I just thought salad dressing came from an aisle in the store.
 Maybe you’re laughing at me (or maybe you’re nodding along in the agreement), but I learned many years ago that making your own salad dressing is actually quite easy and has some great benefits.